brandonchacon/TimberlineCS/APCSA/Project2/README.md

 # Your Tasks

+- [ ] Begin a project in NetBeans called FindParking
+- [ ] Locate the ParkingSpot class in the "stubs" folder of this project folder [https://github.com/hpluska/TimberlineCS/blob/master/APCSA/Project2/Stubs/ParkingSpot.java](https://github.com/hpluska/TimberlineCS/blob/master/APCSA/Project2/Stubs/ParkingSpot.java)
+- [ ] Save the ParkingSpot class and place it in your NetBeans project folder
-You will write a class called FindParking.
+- [ ] Write class called FindParking.
 It is the driver class, meaning, it will contain the main method.

-In this class you will
+In this class you must,

 - [ ] Create a Scanner using the standard input as follows,